ydsingh/alexa/labs/CLI/cli-task-3.md

 14. Scroll down to `line 11` and change the `speechText` string to say whatever you would like Alexa to say when a user opens this skill.
 Save the file.

 15. Since we made a change to our Lambda function, let's update it.
-Go back to your command prompt and type the following command:
+Go back to your command prompt, make sure you are in the root folder of your directory and type the following command:

   ```
   ask deploy -t lambda